skyunlimitedinc/sky-developer/docs/_build/html/_sources/templates.rst.txt

 other layers (e.g., a non-Digital product, or one that has been scaled on the first page), we need to create an InCopy file of the imprint area.
-So before copying it to other layers, right-click on the path and choose :guilabel:`InCopy` -> :guilabel:`Export to Selection…` from the context menu.
+So before copying it to other layers, right-click on the path and choose :menuselection:`InCopy --> Export to Selection…` from the context menu.
 Navigate to the :file:`~\\Documents\\temp\\` folder and save it as :file:`art.icml`.
 If the product is two-sided, save it as :file:`art-front.icml` (or :file:`art-back.icml`, :file:`art-inside.icml`, :file:`art-outside.icml`, etc. Use your judgement).
 InDesign will